1Larks/1Larks.github.io/content/posts/testctf.md

 +++
-title = "Currently reading"
+tags = ["ctf","crypto","integer-handling"]
-date = "2023-06-01"
+categories = ["CTF Writeups", "Cryptography"] date = "2023-1-6"
-author = "pwnstar"
-authorTwitter = "pwn0graphy"
-tags = ["CTF", "security", "Cryptography", "Golang", "Python", "challenge"] description = "An easy ‘crypto’ challenge where we can trick a casino into adding to our balance by betting a negative amount of money"
+description = "An easy 'crypto' challenge where we can trick a casino into adding to our balance by betting a negative amount of money." title = "TetCTF 2023: casino"
 +++

 # Overview